 Virtual private network (VPN) is a network technology that seamlessly extends an intranet and its resources across the globe using public networks such as the Internet.

-This is achieved by creation of a secure data tunnel or virtual point-to-point access between the host and the client.
-Once the connection is established, data is sent and received with the same security, functionality and management policies as if the systems were in the same network location.
+This is achieved by the creation of a secure data tunnel or virtual point-to-point access between the host and the client.
+Once the connection is established, data is sent and received with the same security, functionality, and management policies as if the systems were in the same network location.

-TeamViewer VPN is an one-to-one connection between two computers.
-TeamViewer will use a TeamViewer connection (handled as remote connection) to establish a VPN with IP-addresses which are addicted to the involved TeamViewer IDs.
+TeamViewer VPN is a one-to-one connection between two computers.
+TeamViewer will use a TeamViewer connection (handled as a remote connection) to establish a VPN with IP-addresses which are addicted to the involved TeamViewer IDs.

 Our service acts more like a VLAN as the machines are placed into a virtual private network so that the devices think they are in the same network.
 Whereas, PIA takes your traffic and forwards it from the country server that you are connected to.